SEmotion/website/website/index.md

 Recently, researchers started to study the role of affective computing and affective states in software engineering.
 However, contributions on this topic are currently presented and discussed in diverse conferences and workshops.
-This workshop follows on the third edition held at ICSE&nbsp;2018, towards the consolidation of an international, sustainable forum for researchers and practitioners interested in the role of affect in software engineering to meet, present, and discuss their work-in-progress.
+This workshop follows on the fourth edition held at ICSE&nbsp;2019, towards the consolidation of an international, sustainable forum for researchers and practitioners interested in the role of affect in software engineering to meet, present, and discuss their work-in-progress.